-* This version of windows has reached end of support, and is now only supported when running in Azure virtual machines.
+* This version of Windows has reached end of support, and is now supported only in Azure virtual machines.
 To use this version of Windows, you need to install the Microsoft .NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
-For more information, see Installing the .NET Framework, Windows Management Framework 3.0, Windows Management Framework 4.0, and Windows Management Framework 5.1.
+For more information, see Install the .NET Framework, Windows Management Framework 3.0, Windows Management Framework 4.0, and Windows Management Framework 5.1.

 Windows PowerShell needs to be configured to run scripts, and by default, it isn't.
 You'll get the following error when you try to connect:

 Files cannot be loaded because running scripts is disabled on this system.
 Provide a valid certificate with which to sign the files.

 To require all PowerShell scripts that you download from the internet are signed by a trusted publisher, run the following command in an elevated Windows PowerShell window (a Windows PowerShell window you open by selecting Run as administrator):

 For more information about execution policies, see About Execution Policies.